Noise Levels in North Coconut Grove, Miami, FL | Find Quiet Neighborhoods With Our Sound Map

 Quiet suburban street at night

-Northern North Coconut Grove sounds about 128% louder than Southern North Coconut Grove to the human ear, a 11.9 dBA gap.
+To the human ear, noise in northeastern North Coconut Grove sounds about 120% louder than in eastern North Coconut Grove, a 11.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from South Dixie Hway do you need to be?